Teeth Whitening Raleigh, NC

 Some do it yourself teeth whitening products can irritate your gums or cause painful sensitivity if used improperly or too often.

-The safest and most effective way to whiten your teeth is under the supervision of a cosmetic dentist, like Dr. Tracy Davidian, DDS who will assess your oral health and the health of your teeth.
+The safest and most effective way to whiten your teeth is under the supervision of a cosmetic dentist, like Dr. Davidian, who will assess your oral health and the health of your teeth.

 Teeth whitening is not permanent.
 There are many factors that can affect the shade change of your teeth after whitening, so it’s important to have realistic expectations before and after whitening.